ginkgobioworks/gen/paper/main.md

 ad-hoc.
 We saw that the addition of variants to a graph can be captured as a set of changes.
 And if we can annotate these set of changes, we are able to devise a git-like system for tracking changes to samples.
 This enables workflows common in software engineering, such as continuous integration and code review.
 Additionally, this naturally links the process of genetic engineering with tracking the work that was done.
-This provides an easier path for follow up work such as patent applications and regulatory compliance.
+This provides an easier path for follow-up work such as patent applications and regulatory compliance.

 For these two purposes, Gen was created.
 Gen offers a growable database of tracking changes to a sequence.
 Changes are